Uranium-Framework/Uranium-Core/README.md

 | Scripting knowledge | Yes      | While sunrise can handle lot of hard to understand concepts, you still need to know at least the basic of luau which shouldn't be a big surprise,  it is also recommended to know a  bit of Object Oriented Programming!                      |
 | Rojo                | No       | [Rojo](https://rojo.space/docs/v6/) is a powerful tool which allows you to sync your roblox code into Visual Studio code or any other IDE, it is up to your preference however it is recommended to use it.                                   |
 | Selene              | No       | [Selene](https://kampfkarren.github.io/selene/selene.html) is a [linter](https://en.wikipedia.org/wiki/Lint_(software)) it is recommended to use this if you are using Rojo as it picks up many errors and can be configured to your liking!  |

+# Documentation

+Any sor of documentation can be found on our [site](https://syntaldev.github.io/site/)

+There will also be a video series coming with the full release of v1.0.0!